-v.
-Appointing a proxy does not prevent a member from attending the meeting in person if he / she so wishes.
+- blank against any or all the resolutions, your proxy will be entitled to vote in the manner as he/she thinks ap Appointing a proxy does not prevent a member from attending the meeting in person if he / she so wishes. - vi.

-vi.
 In case of joint holders, the signature of any one holder will be sufficient, but name of all the joint holders should be stated.